J. J. Connolly: Adaptations

-In 2004, Layer Cake was adapted into a feature film directed by Matthew Vaughn.
-Connolly wrote the screenplay for the film, and wanted to portray the character Lucky in the film.
+In 2004, Layer Cake was adapted into a feature film directed by Matthew Vaughn, starring Daniel Craig.
+Connolly wrote the screenplay for the film.
+He wanted to portray the character Lucky in the film, but ultimately did not.

-Connolly is adapting his second novel, Viva La Madness for film, where actor Jason Statham was expected to star, rather than Daniel Craig.
-In 2015, it was announced the novel would be adapted as a television series.
+In 2013, it was reported that Connolly was adapting his second novel, Viva La Madness into a film, in which actor Jason Statham is going to star, rather than Daniel Craig.
+In 2015, it was announced that the novel would be adapted as a television series, but nothing came from it.
+After a production hiatus, the film adaptation began filming in January 2026, starring Jason Stratham and Vinnie Jones, and directed by Guy Ritchie.